 The ADA also states that therapy or emotional support dogs are not considered service animals and therefore are not permitted in the cavern.

-Carlsbad Cavern's park policy states that leashed service dogs are allowed on all paved roads, pullouts, parking and picnic areas, along Walnut Canyon Desert Drive (Loop Road), on the paved Nature Trail, and at Rattlesnake Springs.
-Service animals are also allowed inside the cave on the King's Palace Trail, Big Room, Natural Entrance Trail and Bat Flight Amphitheater.
+Leashed service dogs are allowed on all paved roads, pullouts, parking and picnic areas, along Walnut Canyon Desert Drive (Loop Road), on the paved Nature Trail, and at Rattlesnake Springs.
+Service animals are also allowed inside the cave on the King's Palace Trail, Big Room, Natural Entrance Trail, and Bat Flight Amphitheater.

-At this time, service dogs are not allowed on off-trail cave tours due to the close proximity of safety caution tape on trails that mark deep drop-offs and protect park resources.
-In addition to resource protection, most service dogs have not been trained to climb ladders, use ropes and belly crawl.
-Off-trail tours where service dogs are not permitted are: Left Hand Tunnel, Lower Cave, Hall of the White Giant, Spider Cave and Slaughter Canyon Cave.
-Pets are not allowed inside the visitor center.
+Service animals are not allowed on off-trail cave tours due to the close proximity of safety caution tape on trails that mark deep drop-offs and protect park resources.
+In addition to resource protection, most service animals have not been trained to climb ladders, use ropes, and belly crawl.
+Off-trail tours where service dogs are not permitted: Left Hand Tunnel, Lower Cave, Hall of the White Giant, Spider Cave, and Slaughter Canyon Cave.

 ADA Service Animals Publication